DOMINO LEADERSHIP

 The Community-Based Learning Enhancement Model (CBLEM) is a low-cost, scalable, and sustainable intervention designed to strengthen home learning through a domino-effect training model.
 Teachers train selected community members, who then transfer knowledge to others, creating a multiplier effect across households.

-The project will run for six months, directly training 50 community facilitators and indirectly reaching over 250 households and 500 learners, with a modest external budget facilitation of $500 by Cavendish University Uganda.
+The project will run for six months, directly training 50 community facilitators and indirectly reaching over 250 households and 500 learners.
 This model demonstrates how community-driven solutions can deliver high-impact educational outcomes.

 Project Goals and Objectives